-Common bicycle injuries range from mild to severe, from sore knees to brain injuries.
-Remember that any pain that is severe or continues without improving should be checked out with a medical professional.
+Common injuries range from mild to severe, from sore knees to brain injuries.
+Remember that any cycling injury that is severe or pain that continues without improvement should be checked out with a medical professional.
 Here are 10 common bicycle injuries:

 1. Knee pain: Knee pain is one of the most common overuse injuries.
 Knee pain can often be resolved by fixing the position of your cleats or adjusting the saddle.
 A saddle that is both too low or too high can cause knee pain.
 Sometimes knee pain comes from overtraining, or riding for a longer period of time at more intense levels.
 If you have developed knee pain, examine each of these issues and determine the likely cause.
 Making the proper adjustments to your bike or your training should bring an end to the pain.

 2. Saddle sores: Oh, the dreaded saddle sore!
 Friction between your saddle, skin, and clothes when you ride for long hours can present with a wicked rash.
 Use a cream to relieve the rash and try Body Glide Anti Saddle Sore Balm (great stuff!).
 Remember to keep your gear clean to prevent any chance of developing an infection.